CumulusNetworks/docs/content/version/cumulus-linux-35/Installation-Management/Upgrading-Cumulus-Linux.md

 This is a situation where smaller companies should learn from the big companies.
 A separate management network isn't free, but it is relatively cheap.
-With an inexpensive [Cumulus RMP](cumulus-rmp) management switch, an inexpensive console server, and a separate cable path, up to 48 devices can be completely controlled via the out-of-band network in the case of a
+With an inexpensive management switch, an inexpensive console server, and a separate cable path, up to 48 devices can be completely controlled via the out-of-band network in the case of a